Fall in Saint Paul

 From open studios to mural exploration, the beauty and creativity of local artists are on display throughout the city this season.
 Here are a few ways to dive into the art scene and find a new perspective:

-Now more than ever, we welcome reasons to cheer, and our hometown teams are bringing it!
+We always love a reason to cheer, and our hometown teams deliver!
 Baseball, soccer and hockey are on - get tickets to a game and get into the action.

-- St. Paul Saints wrap up their season on Sept 26
+- St. Paul Saints wrap up their regular season at CHS Field on Sept 28

-- Minnesota Wild preseason games start Oct 4 and the home opener is Oct 19 vs Winnipeg
+- Minnesota Wild exhibition games start Sept 25 and the home opener is Oct 13 vs NY Rangers

 What's on your must-do list in Saint Paul this fall?
 Let us know on Instagram, Facebook and Twitter with #MYSAINTPAUL.